backtrue/chatbutton/legal/en/terms-of-service.md

 5. use the Services to store or transmit infringing, libelous, or unlawful content;
 6. use automated tools to scrape, export, or harvest data in violation of privacy rules;
 7. reverse engineer or attempt to derive the source code of the Services except to the extent allowed by law;
-8. resell, sublicense, or frame the Services without our prior written consent.
+8. resell, sublicense, or frame the Services without our prior written consent;
+9. remove, obscure, hide, or modify the backlink included in the Free Service (e.g., the "報數據" link).

 We may investigate and take action, including suspension or termination, if we suspect violations of these Terms or abuse reports.